Agnogh/math-for-kids/README.md

 It could serve purpose as a competition between friends.

 ### **1.4.
 User expectation**
-Expectations are limited.
-It serves more as a tryout before buying a lottery ticket and hoping to become a millionaire who spends hours playing the game.
+Expectations are intentionally limited.
+The game serves as a light-hearted demonstration of probability rather than a serious attempt at predicting lottery outcomes.
 With a random element involved (the number is randomly generated), the user will not have any real power over the outcome of the game and get a better score (it is just pure luck)